 “For example, when we work with a big brand, we work with their technology team, their brand marketing teams, and a lot of groups to try and really define what is that next chapter,” he says.
 “One of the things we pinpoint right off the bat is, ‘What is the brand DNA and proposition about?’
 For example, Nike is ultimately about the athlete’s potential.
 So, if we’re really about reaching that potential, that’s the promise of the brand.
 That’s the brand DNA.”

 From there, Valadez says they explore how people experience that brand and find out how people are responding to the company’s inspiration and motivation—that mantra to keep them going, as well as thinking of them as a maker of things.
-And then the team explores the right product, services, and marketing initiatives.
+And then the team explores the right product, services, and design for marketing initiatives.

 “Companies like Nike or Red Bull know when things aren’t working,” Valadez says.
 “And they really ask the question.
 They don’t come in and say, ‘This is the problem.’
 They say, ‘Hey, I think that there’s a gap here.
 What should we do?
 What should we find out?’”